Mic92/nix-fast-build/README.md

   -j MAX_JOBS, --max-jobs MAX_JOBS
                         Maximum number of build jobs to run in parallel (0 for unlimited) --option name value   Nix option to set
-  --no-nom              Use nix-output-monitor to print build output (default: false) --systems SYSTEMS     Comma-separated list of systems to build for (default: current system) --retries RETRIES     Number of times to retry failed builds --remote REMOTE       Remote machine to build on
+  --no-nom              Don't use nix-output-monitor to print build output (default: false) --systems SYSTEMS     Comma-separated list of systems to build for (default: current system) --retries RETRIES     Number of times to retry failed builds --remote REMOTE       Remote machine to build on